Bradley Beal scores 43, Russell Westbrook 35 as Wizards beat Jazz, snap skid

 The Wizards haven’t produced many dominant victories lately, so perhaps they could be excused for turning Capital One Arena into a community theater, however briefly, en route to a 131-122 win over the Utah Jazz.

-The Wizards (15-25) snapped their five-game losing streak with a flourish, leading the best team in the NBA for all but four minutes behind some of Westbrook and Beal’s best work of the season.
+The Wizards (15-25) snapped their five-game losing streak by leading the best team in the NBA for all but four minutes behind some of Westbrook and Beal’s strongest work of the season.
 Westbrook, as usual, set an aggressive tone in the first half before handing the baton to Beal, who surged after halftime to carry Washington home.

-Beal led the Wizards with 43 points, his fifth 40-point effort of the season — but unlike the first four, this one wasn’t wasted in a loss.
-He shot 16-for-24 overall including 4-for-6 from the three-point line and had 30 of his points in the second half, the yin to Westbrook’s yang.
+Beal led the Wizards with 43 points, his fifth 40-point effort of the season, and broke a streak of his own – the guard’s 11 previous 40-point performances were all losses.

+“It was good, I finally found the recipe,” Coach Scott Brooks said.
+“I need to have Russell score 35.
+Do that, there’s a good chance you win, right?”

-Westbrook notched his 13th triple double of the season with 15 rebounds, 13 assists and 31 points — 22 of which he scored before halftime.
+Beal scored 30 points in the second half alone, the yin to Westbrook’s yang as the point guard notched his 13th triple-double of the season with 15 rebounds, 13 assists and 35 points — 22 of which Westbrook scored before halftime.

+“That’s growth,” Beal said. “[Westbrook’s] easy to play with, because he understands the game, he’s very unselfish, and I feel like I’m the same way.
+It’s just a feeling out there, it’s not like we tell each other what to do . . . more or less, it’s reactionary.
+We just understand where each other will be on the floor, where we like the ball.
+It’s been great to see and be a part of.”

-The key, for Washington, was that its good start carried through the entire game against the tired-looking Jazz (29-11).
+The key for Washington after a strong start was that the effort carried through the entire game against the tired-looking Jazz (29-11).
 Donovan Mitchell led Utah with 42 points and Joe Ingles added 34, including eight three-pointers.

 The Wizards remained active on defense from the first quarter on and made seven three-pointers just 24 hours after their worst three-point shooting performance since 2018.